Frequently Asked Questions

 Do You Take Insurance?

 To ensure the greatest possible outcome for my clients, I do not accept insurance.
 The reason for this is because I believe the client and therapist should determine the course of treatment, not the insurance company.
 Unfortunately, insurance companies often seek to cut corners, many of which have legitimate therapeutic benefit to clients.
-However, I can provide you with a "super bill" to submit to your insurance company, as needed.
+However, should the need arise, I can provide an insurance "superbill" upon request.

 Do You Offer Virtual / On-Line Sessions?